Skip to Content

 Professional Experience

 Christopher Ng is the managing partner of Gibbs Giden.
 Chris primarily represents companies in a wide range of business, commercial and construction transactions and disputes.
 Chris is a member of the State Bar of California, Texas, and District of Columbia and licensed to practice in all California state and federal courts.
 Chris is also an educator, active speaker, published author and frequent contributor to local, regional and national legal publications.
-For his achievements, Chris was named a “Legal Visionary” by the Los Angeles Times in 2023, and has been named a “Rising Star” and “Superlawyer” by Los Angeles Magazine and Super Lawyers® (Thomson/Reuters) regularly since 2009 (including again in 2024).
+For his achievements, Chris was recently named a “Legal Visionary” by the Los Angeles Times and a “Leader of Influence” by the Los Angeles Business Journal, and has been named a “Rising Star” and “Superlawyer” by Los Angeles Magazine and Super Lawyers® (Thomson/Reuters) regularly since 2009 (including again in 2025).

 Chris is nationally recognized in the field of construction law and regularly pens articles and contributes to treatises for construction industry professionals and other lawyers including publications by ENR Engineering News-Record, Wolters Kluwer Law & Business (California Construction Law), BNi® (Acret’s California Mechanics Lien Laws), the California Continuing Education of the Bar (CEB) (California Mechanics Liens and Related Construction Remedies and California Construction Contracts, Defects and Litigation), Business Credit Magazine, and the American Bar Association (ABA) Forum on Construction Law.